ANTsX/ANTsPy/tutorials/UsingITK.md

 }
 ```

-## 3. Functions need to be declared for `pybind11`
+## 3. Functions need to be declared for pybind11

 Now, in the file, we need to declare the function for `pybind11` to wrap it in python.
 This is a simple process, but can be tedious since every image type needs to be declared
 explicitly.
-You can get around this by having a wrapper function which takes in strings
-declaring the precision and dimension (as in `ANTsR`), but we opt out of that in order
-to increase code readability and maintainability.
+However, this tediousness caused by template usage leads to cleaner code
+and better maintainability in the long run.

-After declaring your function, your code will look like this:
+After declaring your function, your code will look like this (see bottom):

 ```cpp
 #include <pybind11/pybind11.h>